Help is a click away.

 The first step in bidder registration is confirmation of your phone number.
 You can use the number that you provided for general website registration or you can enter a different one here, but to continue you must be able to receive a voice or text message from us.
 When you click the Get Code button, homesale.plus will send a text message to your phone containing a verification code (if you do not have a mobile phone you will receive a voice message with the code).
 When you receive the code, enter it in the Verification Code box and submit it by clicking the Verify Code button.

 The second step is acceptance of our Terms of Participation, which you must acknowledge you have read and understood, and that you accept them.
 Our Terms of Participation can be read by clicking the highlighted text link.
 Please consider them carefully.
 While homesale.plus tries to provide as much information as possible about the properties it auctions you are responsible for your own due diligence.
-Buying a property on homesale.plus is different from a typical, traditional real estate transaction.
+Buying a property on homesale.plus is different from a typical, standard real estate transaction.
 Importantly, there are no contingencies – our auction sales are cash only and the properties are sold as-is.
 While you may certainly finance your purchase, your obligation to buy is not contingent on your ability to obtain a loan.
 Nor is it contingent upon an inspection or anything else.
 Please read all of the disclosures in the text box as well as the full Terms of Participation by clicking the highlighted text as indicated.
 If you’ve read, understood and accept the terms, check the box, then click the Next button.

 And you’re ready to bid.
 You can now participate in the auction.

-Submitting Bids
+Auction Sales: Submitting Bids

 If you decide to bid on a property, and have registered for the property auction, you can submit a bid in two ways – by clicking the Quick Bid button, which will bid the minimum amount needed to become the current high bidder, or by entering an amount you wish to bid and clicking the Submit Bid button.
 While this is quite simple, there are a few things you need to understand about how bids are tallied, and we’ll use an example to make this clear.